Friday, June 16, 2017

 The Mini-Comic

 My one concern here is how to easily create the zine in this format.
 It seems like it would involve some fussy printing and cutting.
-One solution might be to use the PocketMod format.
+One solution might be to use the PocketMod structure.
 A PocketMod uses one sheet of paper, printed on one side only, to produce an 8-page pamphlet about the size of a playing card.

 What's So Easy About These?